Champaign DUI Defense Lawyers

 Illinois DUI Statistics

-• 91% individuals arrested for DUI, who were eligible, lost driving privileges
+• 91% of eligible drivers arrested for DUI lost driving privileges

-• 86% individuals arrested for DUI are first offenders
+• 86% of those arrested for DUI are first-time offenders

 When we look at the numbers surrounding DUI arrests in Illinois, a concerning picture emerges.
 Many of the people arrested are young and first offenders.
-Although our firm does not condone drunk driving, we are aware that even upstanding citizens can make haunting mistakes.
-Do not allow a DUI conviction to follow you around the rest of your life.
-Hire a criminal defense lawyer to fight for the reduction of dismissal of your charges.
+Although our firm does not condone drunk driving, we know that even upstanding citizens can make haunting mistakes.
+Do not allow a DUI conviction to follow you for the rest of your life.
+Hire a criminal defense lawyer to fight for the reduction or dismissal of your charges.

-According to the 2017 Illinois Secretary of State DUI Illinois Fact Book, the first offense for failing a chemical test is the suspension of driving privileges for six months.
+According to the latest Illinois Secretary of State DUI Illinois Fact Book, the first offense for failing a chemical test is suspending driving privileges for six months.
 The second or following offense within five years results in suspension of driving privileges for one year.
 Those who refuse to submit to chemical testing on the first offense are suspended from driving privileges for 12 months.
 The second or following offense within five years results in suspension of driving privileges for three years.
-A Third Conviction of Aggravation DUI is considered a Class 2 felony and results in revocation of driving privileges for a minimum of 10 years and suspension of vehicle registration.
+A third conviction of aggravated DUI is considered a Class 2 felony, resulting in revocation of driving privileges for a minimum of 10 years and suspension of your vehicle registration.
 The Secretary of State reported the following for third convictions:

-“If committed with a BAC of .16 or more — In addition to any other criminal or administrative sanctions, mandatory imprisonment of 90 days and mandatory minimum fine of $2,500.
+“If committed with a BAC of .16 or more — In addition to any other criminal or administrative sanctions, mandatory imprisonment of 90 days and a minimum fine of $2,500.

-In Illinois, the total average cost of a DUI is $18,030.
-Additional charges for costs like medical treatment can reach up to $100,000 or more, damages for crash survivors can cost more than $10,000, and abuse programs can cost upwards of $3,500.
-In Champaign County alone, there were 500 drivers arrested for DUI in 2015.
+In Illinois, the total average cost of a DUI is $18,130.
+Additional charges for costs like medical treatment can reach up to $100,000 or more.
+Meanwhile, damages for crash survivors can cost more than $10,000, and abuse programs can cost upwards of $3,500.
+In Champaign County alone, police made 263 DUI arrests in 2021.

 Contact a Champaign DUI Defense Lawyer